The GROUPING function in

 is:

-if the column's value is part of a subtotal or grand total row (i.e., the value is aggregated).
+0if the column's value is part of the regular grouped data (i.e., the actual value is present).1if the column's value is part of a subtotal or grand total row (i.e., the value is aggregated).

-3. How GROUPING
+3. How GROUPING Works

-To understand how GROUPING
+To understand how GROUPING functions, it

-is essential to understand how ROLLUP
+is essential to understand how ROLLUP, CUBE, or GROUPING SETS work.

-Example using GROUPING
+Example using GROUPING with ROLLUP

-Consider a sales table with region
+Consider a sales table with region,

-and sales_amount
+and sales_amount.

 If you apply a ROLLUP